 Nonetheless, there is a sense of shame when you choose to do nothing for your partner on Valentine's Day.
 Like bringing a bottle of wine that never gets opened to a party, it's better to be safe than show up empty handed.

 And if you've looked up Valentine's Day gift idea guides, you're presented with either ridiculous suggestions that are more expensive than the furniture in my living room, or, it's like…a Champion baseball cap.
 (I straight up saw that in a guide.
 What are you doinnggggggg.)

-That's why I've compiled the following list of thoughtful gift ideas that should still arrive in time using Prime shipping.
-(You'll want to confirm that before ordering, based on your location.)
+That's why I've compiled the following list of thoughtful gift ideas that should still arrive in time as long as you make a decision quick.

 My recommendation?
 Do something low key and thoughtful, meaning specific to your partner and relationship like takeout cocktails from the restaurant you had your first date or a quiet picnic with a view, and include one or two of the gifts below as something to tie the whole thing together.
 Don't forget to write a Valentine's Day card.

 Something fun to bring you closer together